Cadbury's Chocolate Factory, Tasmania: Claremont School

 Constructed at a cost of £A247, the first school at Claremont opened in July 1890.
-In 1922, land for a new school was purchased with a brick building constructed for £A1600.
+In 1922, land for a new school was purchased with a brick building constructed for £A1,600.
 With frontage along Windermere Bay, the new Claremont School was completed on the Cadbury's Estate in 1924 to facilitate factory worker's children.
 In 1936, a second plot was acquired and a new building constructed at a cost of £A914.
 The school underwent two rounds of extensions in 1941, with the first wing costing £A2,070, and a second costing £A1,297.
 The school was closely tied to the Cadbury factory workers, including students planting eighteen trees alongside Cadbury Road leading to the factory in 1949.

 As part of the City of Glenorchy's Building the Education Revolution plan in 2009, the Claremont Primary School (as it was then known) was set to close following the proposal of two new primary schools facilitating the area.

-The school closed in 2013 under the pretence it was be developed into housing.
+The school closed in 2013 under the pretence it was to be developed into housing.

 In 2015, a $79 million subdivision was put forward to develop the site.

 In 2017 the school was victim to an arson attack, causing upward of $150,000 in damages and destroying one of the school's historic buildings.

 The school was purchased by businessman Kai Yang in 2019.
 In 2021, a $200m development on the site called the Windermere Bay Precinct was proposed, featuring 315 apartments and townhouses, a childcare centre, local shops, a cafe, and a gym and pool within the parkland setting.
 Designed by Circa Morris-Nunn Architects, the remaining heritage-listed school building will be retained and used for community facilities.

 Cadbury's station

 The Cadbury's Estate was previously connected to the former North–South rail corridor via a dedicated spur line, terminating at Cadbury's station.

-The station was operational by September 1921, with Tasman Limited operating 26 weekday services along the North–South corridor until its closure in 1974.
+The station was operational by September 1921, with the Tasmanian Government Railways operating 26 weekday services along the North–South corridor until the cessation of passenger services in 1974.
 The former rail corridor has since been repurposed into a cycle track.